Updated

 2.3.
 Necessity

-A necessity defense is when a defendant:
+A necessity defense is when you:

-- tries to avoid guilt,
+- try to avoid guilt,

 People sometimes refer to this defense as “guilty with an explanation.”